csci338/fall2024/pages/_lectures/topic02.md

 draft: 0
 start_date: 2024-08-27
 description: >
-    How teams to collaborate on projects, review one another's code, experiment with new features and ideas, and revert changes when needed.
-You will learn about different types of version control systems, practice using the command line, and experiment with git (e.g., branching, merging, rebasing, committing, etc).
+    Version control is perhaps one of the most important topics in software engineering.
+Version control systems allow teams to collaborate on projects, review one another's code, experiment with new features and ideas, and revert to previous versions when needed.
+In this unit, we will explore different approaches that teams might take to organize their code repositories.
+We will also do various hands-on activities so that you can familiarize yourself with bash and git commands.
 slides:
     - start_date: "2024-08-27"
       num: 3